natrajwadhai13/devops-playbook/5. Scripting Languages/Shell Scripting/Linux_Roadmap.md

 ---
-title: "• Linux_Roadmap"
+title: "Linux Roadmap"
+nav_order: 2
+parent: "• Shell Scripting"
-parent: "5.
+grand_parent: "5.
 Scripting Languages"
-nav_order: 1
-has_children: true
 ---
 Here is a **Linux Roadmap for DevOps Engineers**, tailored to your goal of reaching a 20 LPA package and building on your **data center + DevOps** expertise.

 ---